fansi-sifan/Kickstarter_survivor/capstone_report_SL.md

 Kickstarter is one of the leading crowd-sourcing platform focusing on early-stage funding for creative entrepreneurship.
 According to Kickstarter (https://www.kickstarter.com/help/stats), success rates vary across 20% - 60% for different categories.
 Within each category, there are significant variations in terms of the initial amount seeked, the way the project was presented/described, charateristics of the launcher (gender, city, etc. ), the size of the amount to raise, or even the planned length of the campaign.
 This project aims to develop a tool to help predict a project's likelihood of success upon its launch.
 Creators could leverage the predictions to make changes, and potentially increase their likelihood of success.

 ### Metrics
 I will split the data into training and testing set, first train the models on the training set and then evaluate the models by comparing their performance on the testing set.
 The key evaluation metrics is accuracy score, measures out of all projects, how many could the model correctly classify as success.
+In this specific case, the prediction doesn't have to be either high precision or high recall, so accuracy score or F1-score would suffice.

 ## II.
 Analysis